 Between the two of them, the instructors, Robert Hickey and André Juneau, bring to the course extensive theoretical and practical negotiation experience, deep knowledge of Canadian federalism, multi-sectoral experience of intergovernmental negotiations and the insights of labour negotiations.
 Robert Hickey is an assistant professor of industrial relations in the School of Policy Studies at Queen’s University.
 His research and teaching focus on unions, collective bargaining and negotiations.
 Professor Hickey earned his Ph.D. from the School of Labor and Industrial Relations at Cornell University.
 Prior to his graduate studies, Dr. Hickey worked for ten years as a union negotiator.

-André Juneau, the director of the Institute of Intergovernmental Relations, has had a thirty-year career in the Government of Canada during which he performed almost every task involved in intergovernmental negotiations, from quantifying financial proposals to negotiating infrastructure proposals.
+André Juneau, a fellow of the Institute of Intergovernmental Relations, has had a thirty-year career in the Government of Canada during which he performed almost every task involved in intergovernmental negotiations, from quantifying financial proposals to negotiating infrastructure proposals.
 He is particularly interested in the internal decision-making processes required by intergovernmental negotiations.

 The main teaching tools, which have proven to be very popular in similar courses, will be supervised simulation exercises.
 One exercise will be a simulated bilateral negotiation and one will be a simulated multilateral negotiation.
 Detailed briefing material will be provided and up-to-date readings will be recommended and supplied.
 The instructors will introduce the simulations, monitor the discussions and offer post-simulation feedback.